Grandi9/TextMining/README.md

 I have built sentiment analysis models on the Yelp Reviews.

+Please look at the .rmd file in the same repository for the R code used to generate this analysis and built these models  -https://github.com/Grandi9/TextMining/blob/main/TextMining.Rmd

 ## Yelp Data Description

 * The Yelp dataset is available in JSON files and consists of review data files and business data files for the scope of this project.